Skull Base Chondrosarcoma

 Chondrosarcomas in general are the second most common type of primary bone tumor.
 However, chondrosarcomas of the skull base are relatively rare and represent less than 1% of all brain tumors.
 They also tend to grow slowly and remain localized, and most can be surgically removed.

 Skull base surgery is a highly specialized medical field, and the expertise necessary for diagnosing and treating skull base chondrosarcomas can be found in Tampa General Hospital’s renowned Neuroscience Institute.
-Our Skull Base Surgery Center features a world-class team of specialists in a variety of disciplines, including neurology, neurosurgery, otolaryngology, ophthalmology, pathology, radiology, oncology, plastic surgery, and intensive care medicine.
+Our Center for Skull Base Surgery features a world-class team of specialists in a variety of disciplines, including neurology, neurosurgery, otolaryngology, ophthalmology, pathology, radiology, oncology, plastic surgery, and intensive care medicine.
 Working closely together, these specialists ensure that each patient receives personalized, comprehensive care.

 What Can Cause a Skull Base Chondrosarcoma?